quic/aimet/Docs/install/index.rst

 **Prerequisite**

 The following pre-requisites apply to all variants.
 The GPU variants may need additional packages - please see `Advanced Installation Instructions`_ for details.

 .. code-block:: bash

+    # Install pre-requisite packages
     apt-get update && apt-get install liblapacke libpython3.10-dev

+    # Install an compatible version of pip (since the latest version is NOT compatible with our wheel packages)
+    python3 -m pip install pip==24.0

 **PyTorch**